Psychogenic pain

 Psychogenic pain is physical pain that is caused, increased, or prolonged by mental, emotional, or behavioral factors, without evidence of physical injury or illness.

 Headache, back pain, or stomach pain are some of the most common types of psychogenic pain.
 It is commonly accompanied by social rejection, broken heart, grief, lovesickness, regret, or other such emotional events.
-This pain can also be caused by psychological factors such as anxiety and depression, factors which can affect the onset and severity of pain experienced.
+This pain can also be caused by psychological disorders such as anxiety and depression, which can affect the onset and severity of pain experienced.

-Sufferers are often stigmatized, because both medical professionals and the general public tend to think that pain from psychological source is not "real".

-The International Association for the Study of Pain defines pain as "an unpleasant sensory and emotional experience associated with actual or potential tissue damage, or described in terms of such damage" (emphasis added).
-In the note accompanying that definition, the following can be found about pain that happens for psychological reasons:
+The International Association for the Study of Pain (IASP) defines pain as "an unpleasant sensory and emotional experience associated with, or resembling that associated with, actual or potential tissue damage."
+This definition was revised for the first time since 1979 in 2020, and was officially published in the ICD-11.
+The IASP broadens this definition to include psychogenic pain with the following points:

-Many people report pain in the absence of tissue damage or any likely pathophysiological cause; usually this happens for psychological reasons.
-There is usually no way to distinguish their experience from that due to tissue damage if we take the subjective report.
-If they regard their experience as pain and if they report it in the same ways as pain caused by tissue damage, it should be accepted as pain.